ericpgreen/whatworks/README.md

 We will examine these and other questions by sampling a selection of popular titles in global health and development.
 Critically, we will consider the role of the international community—and each of us as world citizens—in contributing to progress.

 We will begin the semester by reading two accounts of life in urban slums.
 In the first, George Orwell writes a memoir of his experience living on the fringes of society in two of the world's greatest cities in the first half of the 20th century.
-In the second, Katherine Boo describes live in a modern-day Mumbai slum.
+In the second, Katherine Boo describes life in a modern-day Mumbai slum.

 Next, we will turn to two books that will give us an opportunity to consider guiding frameworks for thinking about the world's problems and society's role in alleviating suffering.
-In "To Repair the World", we'll read a series of short speeches by Paul Farmer, the well-known doctor and Duke alum.
+In "To Repair the World", we'll read a series of short speeches by Paul Farmer, the well-known doctor/medical anthropologist and Duke alum.
 In "Development as Freedom", we'll consider economist Amartya Sen's argument that poverty is the result of one or more "unfreedoms".

 Just before Fall Break, we will enter a lively debate about the role of foreign aid in bringing about "The End of Poverty".
 Economist Jeff Sachs gives us an inspiring look at how we could end extreme poverty by 2025 with enough resources.
 Could it work?
 In 2006, Sachs launched the Millennium Villages Project to convince the world.
 Did it work?
 Journalist Nina Munk takes us on a critical journey to MVP sites in her book "The Idealist".
 Between these two bookends we will screen "Good Fortune", a documentary about the recipients of foreign aid in Kenya and the flipside of good intentions.